Quick Links

 Contact: Connie Hutchins

-The Prayer Shawl Ministry meets the second Wednesday of each month from 6:30-8:00 p.m. in the Pathways/Resource room behind the kitchen to create and dedicate knitted and crocheted items for those who need a little warmth and blessing in their life.
+The Prayer Shawl Ministry meets the second Wednesday of each month from 6:30-8:00 p.m. in the ARK building to create and dedicate knitted and crocheted items for those who need a little warmth and blessing in their life.
 Individuals in the group make a variety of items -- currently prayer shawls, baby blankets, and hats.
 We welcome any knitter, crocheter or anyone wanting to learn.

 Little Free Library